Jiachen2cc/Graduate-Thesis-Bachelor/ReadMe.md

 Secondly, we parse the raw web content to get text content that describes different aspects of cities

+file contents:

+getcitylist.py  get the city list of each country from Wikipedia <br/>

+due to the different forms of the city list of each country, we collect the city list information with *different parameters combination(even different function design)*, you can refer to city_record.py for further information

+get_content.py get the web content of each city

 ## Part 2 Graph construct

 Firstly, we use a pre-trained Bert model to get the embedding of each city